-.10.1 It is possible that a student may pose such an extreme risk that emergency assistance is needed outside these procedures.
+- 7.10.1 It is possible that a student may pose such an extreme risk that emergency assistance is needed outside these procedures.
 In a situation where it is believed that a student's behaviour or condition presents an immediate risk to the student or to others, the Emergency Services should be contacted by dialling 999.
-The Bursary (01865 271006) should also be informed.

-7.10.2 The Bursary should, immediately after dealing with the Emergency Services, alert the Welfare Advisor that there is an emergency situation.
-The Welfare Advisor will relay details to relevant members of staff as required.

-7.10.3 If the Bursary is closed then the Junior Dean on duty should be contacted instead.

-7.10.4 The persons witnessing the student's behaviour should be asked not to leave the scene until they have briefed the Emergency Services, bearing in mind the primary necessity to ensure their own safety.

-7.10.5 The Bursary will keep as full a record as possible of the action taken by the Emergency Services and pass this on to the Welfare Advisor after the emergency situation has concluded.
-The Dean, Academic Administrator or the Senior Tutor/Tutor for Graduates (as appropriate) will ensure that contact is made at the appropriate level of detail with the student and the student's Supervising Tutor/Graduate Advisor, and that appropriate arrangements are made with regard to follow up.
+The College Lodge (01865 271006) should also be informed. - 7.10.2 The Lodge should, immediately after dealing with the Emergency Services, alert the Dean that there is an emergency situation. - 7.10.3 The Lodge should, as soon as possible, notify the Academic Administrator that there is an emergency situation.
+The Academic Administrator will relay details to the Senior Tutor/Tutor for Graduates. - 7.10.4 The persons witnessing the student's behaviour should be asked not to leave the scene until they have briefed the Emergency Services, bearing in mind the primary necessity to ensure their own safety. - 7.10.5 The College Lodge will keep as full a record as possible of the action taken by the Emergency Services and pass this on to the Academic Administrator after the emergency situation has concluded.
+The Dean or the Senior Tutor/Tutor for Graduates (as appropriate) will ensure that contact is made at the appropriate level of detail with the student and the student's Supervising Tutor/Graduate Advisor, and that appropriate arrangements are made with regard to follow up.